-You are still able to get a divorce in England and Wales, even if you do not know where your missing spouse is living at the time of wanting to file your divorce.
+You are still able to get a divorce in England and Wales, even if you do not know where your husband or wife is living at the time of wanting to file your divorce.

-Many people think that if they wait or 5 years they can just get a divorce, without their missing spouse knowing anything about it.
+Many people think that if they wait or 5 years they can just get a divorce, without their missing husband or wife knowing anything about it.
 This is a myth.

 The court requires that your spouse, either be served with the divorce or that you can show you have done everything you can to find them, but have been unsuccessful.

 Finding a missing spouse has become a lot easier with the internet providing many places that records can be searched, often for free or a few pounds.
 Facebook is always the first place to start as most people have an account these days and if you cannot find them directly you may be able to find a family member and get a message to them.

 If these efforts are not successful then you can apply to the court to dispense with service of the divorce papers altogether or make an application to the Court for certain organisations, including HM Customs and Revenue and the Department of Work and Pensions, to disclose to the Court your missing spouse’s last known address.
 This is only likely to happen if your spouse is in the UK.

 If, after all these steps are taken, their location is still not known, the Court then has discretion to grant you a divorce or to stipulate what further steps (such as placing an advert in a local newspaper) need to be taken before a divorce can be granted.
 In most cases if you have proved that you cannot find them, that will be sufficient.